 - Reduce heat to medium high and add vanilla and orange zest, then simmer for 5 to 10 minutes or until the compote is syrupy.

-- Add the cornstarch to 1 tsp water in a small bowl and mix until smooth.
+- Add the cornstarch to 1 teaspoon water in a small bowl and mix until smooth.
 Add to compote and cook for 2-3 more minutes or until it thickens slightly.

 - Let cool and refrigerate until completely chilled, about 30 minutes.